-Schools socialize children by teaching them their formal curriculum but also a hidden curriculum11.
-The formal curriculum is the "three Rs": reading, writing, and arithmetic.
-But there is also a hidden curriculum that schools impart, and that is the cultural values of the society in which the schools are found.
+Schools socialize children by teaching them their formal curricula but also a hidden curriculum that imparts the cultural values of the society in which the schools are found.
+One of these values is the need to respect authority, as evidenced by these children standing in line.